Quantum of action in entangled relativity: introduction

+In what follows, we do not argue that Quantum General Relativity has an issue per se, because, to date, no one actually knows \cite{woodard:2023ep}; instead, we propose another potential path toward quantum gravity, based on a novel general theory of relativity that is more economical than General Relativity, while it possesses both General Relativity and standard Quantum Field Theory as predictable limits of the theory.
+Moreover, as we will see, this theory precludes the definition of the Planck units of time and length.
+Hence, given the central role of Planck time and length in the Quantum Gravity programs to date \cite{kiefer:2012bk}, we argue that Entangled Relativity offers a qualitative departure from other approaches explored thus far.

-Entangled relativity is a general theory of relativity that requires the existence of matter in order (even) to be defined, therefore realizing Einstein's original idea that a satisfying theory of relativity cannot allow for the existence of vacuum solutions \cite{einstein:1917co,einstein:1918an,einstein:1918sp,einstein:1921bk,pais:1982bk,hoefer:1995cf}.
-Indeed, vacuum solutions imply that inertia---which is defined from the metric tensor in a relativistic theory---could be defined in the total absence of matter, which would \textit{de facto} violate the \textit{principle of relativity of inertia} \cite{einstein:1917co,einstein:1918an,einstein:1918sp,einstein:1921bk,pais:1982bk,hoefer:1995cf} that Einstein named \textit{Mach's principle} in \cite{einstein:1918an}.
-Despite its very unusual action---see Eq. (\ref{eq:ERdef}) below---entangled relativity has been shown to possess general relativity as a limit in fairly generic (classical) situations \cite{ludwig:2015pl,arruga:2021pr,arruga:2021ep,minazzoli:2021ej,minazzoli:2021cq}, which indicates that, at least up to further scrutiny, the theory might be viable from an observational point of view.
+Indeed, almost ten years ago, an alternative general theory of relativity was proposed, but it was considered a curiosity due to its unusual non-linear Lagrangian density \cite{ludwig:2015pl}.
+It has recently been named `Entangled Relativity' in \cite{arruga:2021pr}, not because it is related to `quantum entanglement' a priori, but because matter and gravity cannot be treated separately within this framework.
+Indeed, Entangled Relativity is a general theory of relativity that requires the existence of matter to even be defined, thereby realizing Einstein's original idea that a satisfying theory of relativity should not allow for the existence of vacuum solutions \cite{einstein:1917co,einstein:1918an,einstein:1918sp,einstein:1921bk,pais:1982bk,hoefer:1995cf,minazzoli:2024pn}.
+Indeed, vacuum solutions (in the classical sense\footnote{That is, in the total absence of matter fields.}) imply that inertia---which is defined from the metric tensor in a relativistic theory---could be defined in the total absence of matter, which would \textit{de facto} violate the \textit{principle of relativity of inertia} \cite{einstein:1917co,einstein:1918an,einstein:1918sp,einstein:1921bk,pais:1982bk,hoefer:1995cf,minazzoli:2024pn} that Einstein named \textit{Mach's principle} in \cite{einstein:1918an}.
+Despite its very unusual non-linear action---see Eq. (\ref{eq:ERPI}) below---Entangled Relativity has been shown to possess General Relativity as a limit in fairly generic (classical) situations \cite{ludwig:2015pl,arruga:2021pr,arruga:2021ep,minazzoli:2021ej,minazzoli:2021cq,wavasseur:2025gg,minazzoli:2025ep}, indicating that, at least up to further scrutiny, the theory may be viable from an observational standpoint.